 - Barley and other whole grains

 Optimum Diet Plan when you have high cholesterol should then involve

-• Foods rich in soluble fibre which binds cholesterol and subsequently drags them out of your body such as Oats, Grains, Nuts etc.
+- Foods are rich in soluble fiber which binds cholesterol and subsequently drags them out of your body such as Oats, Grains, Nuts, etc.

 For more insight on natural superfoods that help you gain fitness and health, talk to our Truweight Nutritionist today.
 The first consultation is on us.